MikkelHJuul/ld/README.md

 ------------------------------------------------------------------------------------
-port            PORT            5326        "5326" spells out "lean" in T9 keyboards in-mem          IN_MEM          false       save data in memory (or not)
+port            PORT            5326        "5326" spells out "lean" in T9 keyboards in-mem          IN_MEM          false       save data in memory (or not) log-level       LOG_LEVEL       INFO        the logging level of the server
 ```

 ### Working with the API